SFX Techniques

 Membership fees are not refundable.

 Yes!
-Upload to YouTube and monetize with confidence!
+Upload to YouTube with confidence!
+We’ll never mute your video or have it removed.

-Simply connect your YouTube channel to your Lens Distortions account to pre-clear the channel for use with our assets.
+If you want to monetize your channel, simply connect your YouTube channel to your Lens Distortions account to pre-clear the channel for use with our assets.
+The number of YouTube channels you can register varies from plan-to-plan.

 Rest assured, videos cleared while your membership is active remain cleared forever.